 - Publications & Working Papers

-- Ross Levine, Chen Lin, and Wensi Xie, “Geographic Diversification and Banks’ Funding Costs,” Management Science, forthcoming.
+- R. Levine, C. Lin, and W. Xie (2020), “Geographic Diversification and Banks’ Funding Costs,” Management Science, forthcoming.

 - C. Lin, L. Wei, and W. Xie (2020), “Managerial Entrenchment and Information Production,” Journal of Financial and Quantitative Analysis, 55(8), 2500-2529.